History of Merseyrail: Loop and Link Project

-The major engineering works required to create the Northern and Wirral lines became known as the 'Loop' and 'Link' Project, consisting of two tunnels.
-The 'Loop' was the Wirral Line tunnel and the 'Link', the Northern Line tunnel, both under Liverpool's city centre.
-The main works were undertaken between 1972 and 1977.
-A further project, known as the Edge Hill Spur, would have integrated the City Lines into the city centre underground network.
-This would have meshed the eastern section of the city into the core underground city centre section of the electric network, releasing platforms at mainline Lime Street station for mid to long haul routes.
-The Edge Hill Spur was not completed due to budget cuts.
+The engineering works required to create the Northern and Wirral lines, known as the Loop and Link Project, consisted of two tunnels.
+The Loop was the Wirral Line tunnel, and the Link the Northern Line tunnel; both are under Liverpool's city centre.
+The main works were begun between 1972 and 1977.
+Another project, as the Edge Hill Spur, would have integrated the city lines into the city-centre underground network.
+This would have meshed the eastern section of the city into the underground city-centre section of the electric network, releasing platforms at the mainline Lime Street station for mid- to long-haul routes.

-The Loop Line (Wirral Line)
+Loop line (Wirral line)

-The Loop Line is a single-track loop tunnel under Liverpool's city centre serving the Wirral Line branches.
-It was built to allow both greater capacity and a wider choice of destinations for Wirral Line users, which included the business and shopping districts of Liverpool city centre and the mainline Lime Street station.
-The loop extension offered direct mainline station access to Wirral residents after the decommissioning of the mainline Woodside terminal station in Birkenhead.
+The Loop Line is a single-track loop tunnel under Liverpool's city centre, serving the Wirral line branches.
+It was built to provide greater capacity and a wider choice of destinations for Wirral Line users, which included the city centre's business and shopping districts and the mainline Lime Street station.
+The loop extension offered direct mainline-station access to Wirral residents after the decommissioning of the mainline Woodside terminal station in Birkenhead.